SarthakMishra/OpenOutreach/IMPLEMENTATION.md

 This document tracks **remaining work** for the FastAPI-based automation server.

-**Status**: All touchpoint implementations are complete.
-Remaining work focuses on:
-1. E2E test suite for validation

 ---

 ## 7.1) Minimal E2E test strategy (UI automation) for the FastAPI job runner